 Generally, most international transfers are done using SWIFT (Society of Worldwide Interbank Financial Telecommunication) which employs a secure messaging system activated for information transfer between banks, such as international wire transfer instructions.
 It has a network of over 10,000 banks and financial institutions spread across 200 and countries.

 SWIFT ensures the making of the international wire transfer process an easy and simple one which basically entails SWIFT sending instructions to make a deduction from your bank account and an addition to the recipient’s bank account.
-The relevant information required to make transfers often differ from bank to bank but mostly include name and address of recipient’s bank, recipient’s account number/ IBAN, BIC or SWIFT code of recipient’s bank, amount to transfer and currency to be received in, the reason for making the transfer and fee payment requirements between sender and recipient — a sender can either decide to cover all fees or share fee payment with the recipient.
+The relevant information required to make transfers often differ from bank to bank but mostly include name and address of recipient’s bank, recipient’s account number/ IBAN, BIC or SWIFT code of recipient’s bank, amount to transfer, and currency to be received in, the reason for making the transfer and fee payment requirements between sender and recipient — a sender can either decide to cover all fees or share fee payment with the recipient.

 Note also that despite the stated transfer duration of both domestic and international transfers, some factors can affect how long it takes for a recipient to receive the transfer.
-Factors including detail errors, time zones, currencies, bank holidays, and weekends.
+Factors including detailed errors, time zones, currencies, bank holidays, and weekends.
 It is fairly important to ensure demanding and stating correct details before transfers are made.
 Double-check SWIFT and BIC codes, account numbers, and recipient information.

 We hope that you found this guide to be informative, and engaging.
 If you need a safer and fast way to send money, then check out our recommendations for the best deals.